 November not only marks a year since I accepted the director position but it is also Lung Cancer Awareness month.
 Lung cancer is a particularly difficult illness because of its pervasiveness and propensity for poor outcomes.
 It has been termed a silent killer because its symptoms often don’t present themselves until the disease has spread significantly.

 Our UPCI researchers are making strides against this disease.
-Earlier this fall, Jill Siegfried, PhD, co-director of our Lung and Thoracic Malignancies Program, received a $1 million grant from the V Foundation for Cancer Research.
+Earlier this fall, Jill Siegfried, PhD, co-director of our Lung Cancer Program, received a $1 million grant from the V Foundation for Cancer Research.
 The grant will support the conduct of two new clinical trials for lung cancer patients who are treated at UPMC CancerCenter.
 The clinical trials are based on research conducted by Dr. Siegfried and Olivera Finn, PhD, chair of the University of Pittsburgh School of Medicine’s Department of Immunology.
 The trials will be led by Ethan Argiris, MD, clinical associate director of UPCI’s Lung Cancer SPORE, and recent winner of the Eastern Cooperative Oncology Group’s Young Investigator Award.

 Another UPCI investigator, Christopher Bakkenist, PhD, assistant professor of radiation oncology and member of the Department of Pharmacology, was also recognized for his work in lung cancer.
 Chris received the Lung Cancer Research Foundation Scientific Merit Award at an event in New York City to support his studies on targeting lung cancers with inhibitors for DNA repair.